 Gaur is the Managing Director of SAIF Partners.
 He is well equipped to look at investments in Internet, information technology services, consumer and the industrial space.

-Kunal is the co-founder of Snapdeal, which is an e-commerce marketplace.
+Kunal is the co-founder of Snapdeal, which is an e-commerce website.
 He is a brave entrepreneur as he dared to change his business model.
 Snapdeal used to deal with deals for restaurants and others.
 Gradually the business shifted to an online market place.

-Mohit is a Managing Director of Sequoia Capital, a venture capital firm.
+Mohit is Managing Director of Sequoia Capital, a venture capital firm.
 He worked in various executive roles before becoming an investor.
 Bhatnagar has worked for Bharti Airtel Ltd and Ericsson AB and he strongly believes the future is in hyperlocal.

 Vijay Shekhar Sharma

 If you are using Paytm for all kinds of recharge and getting cash back, then, you must know that the man behind Paytm is Vijay Shekhar Sharma.
 “One company differs from other not in ideas and strategy, but only in the speed of execution,” says the entrepreneur, Vijay Shekhar Sharma.
 He was the youngest Indian on Forbes’ World Billionaire’s list in 2017.